UBC-CIC/student-advising-assistant/docs/ArchitectureDesign.md

 **Vector Store**

 After computing the embeddings for each extract, the system uploads them to a vector store, which is a database designed to store vector embeddings.
-The system supports two choices of vector stores: RDS with pgvector, or Pinecone.io (see [Document Retrieval](#document-retrieval) for more details).
+The system supports two choices of vector stores: RDS with pgvector (see [Document Retrieval](#document-retrieval) for more details).

-Both services can perform similarity search, hybrid search, and metadata filtering.
-RDS is more integrated with the AWS CDK and thus easier to deploy, while Pinecone offers a free-tier hosted service which is sufficient to contain up to 50,000 extracts.
-Both services are scalable.
+RDS supports similarity search, hybrid search, and metadata filtering while being scalable.
+It is integrated with the AWS CDK and thus easy to deploy.

 The system uploads the vector embeddings with a set of metadata such as titles, text content (un-embedded), and url.